 Wilmer Wilson IV (b.
-1989, Richmond, Va.) is recognized internationally for his interdisciplinary investigations of the absurd logic of cultural meaning.
-His work aggregates everyday objects into layers of skin or film, which then cover a body and augment its identification.
-He received his BFA from Howard University in 2012, and his MFA from the University of Pennsylvania in 2015.
-In 2012 he was commissioned to complete a suite of three public performances, collectively titled “Henry ‘Box’ Brown: FOREVER”, for the 5x5 Public Art Project in Washington, DC.
-Wilson completed a fellowship at the American Academy in Rome in 2014 and a residency at NLS Kingston in 2013.
-His work has recently been included in Performing Portraiture at the Museum of Fine Arts Boston (2015), and State of the Art at Crystal Bridges Museum of Art (2014).
+1989, Richmond, Va.) is recognized internationally for his performative investigations into the absurd logic of cultural meaning.
+His work often aggregates everyday objects into layers of skin, or film, which then cover a body and augment its identification.
+Wilson received his BFA from Howard University (2012) and his MFA from the University of Pennsylvania (2015).
+His work has recently been featured in the Identify performance art series at the National Portrait Gallery, Washington, DC (2015); Performing Portraiture at the Museum of Fine Arts Boston, Boston, MA (2015); and State of the Art at Crystal Bridges Museum of Art, Crystal Bridges Museum of American Art, Bentonville, AR (2014).
+Wilson completed a fellowship at the American Academy in Rome (2014).
 His work is in public and private collections internationally.